Heart Transplant Selection & Referral Criteria

 The selection process for Tampa General Hospital’s Heart Transplant Program begins when a patient’s physician or cardiologist submits a completed cardiothoracic transplant referral form.
 Our transplant center team, which is comprised of TGH physicians, surgeons, social workers, and a wide range of other healthcare professionals, will then conduct an initial review to determine if the patient needs to come in for further evaluation.
 Once the evaluation is completed, the patient’s test results, psycho-social assessment and other information will be reviewed by our Medical Review Board (MRB).
 The MRB is comprised of various members of the heart transplant team.
 The MRB will then decide if the patient should be added to the transplant waiting list.

 Some key heart transplant criteria include the following:

-- Patients must be younger than 69 years of age.
+- Patients must be 70 years of age or younger.